All-Hands-AI/OpenHands/evaluation/biocoder/README.md

 Implements evaluation of agents on BioCoder from the BioCoder benchmark introduced in [BioCoder: A Benchmark for Bioinformatics Code Generation with Large Language Models](https://arxiv.org/abs/2308.16458).
 Please see [here](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/bigcode_eval/tasks/humanevalpack.py) for the reference implementation used in the paper.

-## Setup Environment
+## Setup Environment and LLM Configuration

-Please follow [this document](https://github.com/OpenDevin/OpenDevin/blob/main/Development.md) to setup local develop environment for OpenDevin.
+Please follow instruction [here](../README.md#setup) to setup your local development environment and LLM.

-## Configure OpenDevin and your LLM
-Create a `config.toml` file if it does not exist at the root of the workspace.
-Please check [README.md](../../README.md) for how to set this up.

 ## BioCoder Docker Image
 In the opendevin branch of the Biocoder repository, we have slightly modified our original Docker image to work with the OpenDevin environment.
 In the Docker image are testing scripts (`/testing/start_test_opendevin.py` and aux files in `/testing_files/`) to assist with evaluation.
 Additionally, we have installed all dependencies, including OpenJDK, mamba (with Python 3.6), and many system libraries.
 Notably, we have **not** packaged all repositories into the image, so they are downloaded at runtime.